Home

 John Angell Grant

-His earlier short film “Two Stoners” won 18 awards, including “Best Indie Super Short Film” at the 8 & Halfilm Awards, a festival in honor of Fellini’s masterpiece “8 1/2.”
-You can see the film here.
+His earlier short film “Two Stoners” won 18 awards, including “Best Micro Film” at the Vienna Indie Short Film Awards; “Best Micro Short” at the Philadelphia International Filmmaker Awards; “Best Comedy Short” at the Focus International Film Festival; and “Best Indie Super Short Film” at the 8 & Halfilm Awards, a festival in honor of Fellini’s masterpiece “8 1/2.”
+You can see “Two Stoners: here.

-Grant’s short film, “1958” won nine awards, including “Gold Award for best Super Short Film” at the Florence Film Festival.
+John’s short film, “1958” won nine awards, including “Best Super Short Film” at the Hollywood Gold Awards; “Best Cast” at the Couch Film Festival; “Gold Award for Best Super Short Film” at the Florence Film Festival.
 You can see the film here.

 Books